J-CPelletier/webcomix/README.md

 ## Description

-webcomix is a web comic downloader that can additionally create a .cbz (Comic Book ZIP) file once downloaded.
+webcomix is a webcomic downloader that can additionally create a .cbz (Comic Book ZIP) file once downloaded.

 ## Notice